thecodechaser/rock-paper-scissors/README.md

 # Rock Paper Scissors

-> Rock Paper Scissors project is a game project to play rock paper scissors with computer, play 5 times with computer then return result.
+> Rock Paper Scissors project is a game project to play rock paper scissors with a computer, User will be given 5 chances and in the end, the result will show on the console and declare the final winner.

 ## Screenshots: